Conny Helder: Fourth Rutte cabinet

+Healthcare policy

 Helder called the required growth in healthcare personnel due to an aging population unsustainable; the Scientific Council for Government Policy (WRR) had concluded that a quarter of the labor force would have to work in the healthcare and welfare sectors in 2040, up from one-sixth in 2021.
 Helder said that healthcare therefore had to be organized differently.
 She presented a plan in July 2022 called Wonen, Ondersteuning en Zorg voor Ouderen (WOZO; Living, support, and care for the elderly) to reform elderly care in the Netherlands by having the elderly live at home for a longer time as opposed to moving to a nursing home.
 Helder planned to achieve this goal through health care prevention, additional housing for the elderly, and technological innovations such as videotelephony and robots.
 The cabinet set aside €770 million for this purpose for the next five years.
 Helder accordingly abandoned the government's plans to add 50,000 nursing home spots by 2031 in favor of raising the capacity of total nursing care by the same number.
-She also extended the program (Ont)Regel de Zorg (Disorganize healthcare) to decrease unnecessary bureaucratic tasks despite mixed results in the past, and she launched a new program to spend €500 million per year to retain healthcare workers by increasing job satisfaction through innovation, education, development, and increased participation in decisions.
+She also launched a new program to spend €500 million per year to retain healthcare workers by increasing job satisfaction through innovation, education, development, and increased participation in decisions.
 The latter program was criticized by the Federation of Dutch Trade Unions (FNV) for not including plans for higher wages.

 With her appointment as minister, Helder took over an investigation into a €100 million sale of imported face masks to the Ministry of Health, Welfare and Sport at the start of the COVID-19 pandemic by TV pundit and activist Sywert van Lienden and two accomplices.
 They claimed the deal was not-for-profit at a time when there was a shortage of personal protective equipment, but it was later discovered that it had earned them €20 million.
 When newspaper de Volkskrant reported in March 2022 that former health minister Hugo de Jonge had insisted that officials reach out to Van Lienden despite having earlier denied any involvement, a majority of the House of Representatives asked Helder for a statement of facts.
 She did not comply, citing the fact that the delayed investigation was still ongoing.
 Helder did release a number of documents related to De Jonge's involvement including a letter of his ahead of a debate.
 She admitted that De Jonge had asked for the release, and she apologized following criticism from opposition parties that she only informed the House at his request after initially refusing to do so.
+Helder decided to take legal action against Van Lienden's company in October 2023.